syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Move-Place-the-Nodes-Outside-the-Diagram-Model-Bounds.md

 ---
 layout: post
 title: How To Place the Nodes Outside the Diagram Model Bounds | Syncfusion®
-description: how to move / place the nodes outside the diagram model's bounds
+description: Learn how to allow nodes to be positioned outside a diagram's default boundaries by disabling the BoundaryConstraintsEnabled property.
 platform: windowsforms
 control: Diagram
 documentation: ug